BernardFW/bernard/doc/get_started.md

 - [`__init__.py`](../demobot/__init__.py) makes the folder into a Python module, it's ok if it's empty.
 - Language files.
-Those are subject to serious changes in the future, as currently the translation system is fare from being feature-complete.
+Those are subject to serious changes in the future, as currently the translation system is far from being feature-complete.
     - [`i18n/fr/intents.csv`](../demobot/i18n/fr/intents.csv) are the intents,
       or rather the list of sentences the user might say to trigger a specific intent.
 More on that later.